michaelisip/LVCC-Attendance-Monitoring-System-Mobile-/README.md

 # LVCC Mobile Attendance

-Note: This project is still under development so most of the pages are not user friendly.
-I plan to do finish this project for my capstone project.
+> **NOTE: This project is still under development so most of the pages are not user friendly.
+I plan to do finish this project for my capstone project. **

 ## Login Pages on different platforms